h2oai/tutorials/DriverlessAI/get-started-and-consume-existing-recipes/get-started-and-consume-existing-recipes.md

 - [Task 6: Comparing Final Model Results](#task-6-comparing-final-model-results)
 - [Task 7: Appendix A: How to Access DAI Custom Recipes](#task-7-appendix-a-how-to-access-dai-custom-recipes)
 - [Task 8: Next Steps](#task-8-next-steps)

+## Objective

+We believe that every company can and should be an AI company.
+This is a fundamental concept for the future of every business and organization today.
+As you embark on this AI journey to make your own AI, we want you to explore the key considerations as well as the technology that will make your own AI a possibility.

+To make your own AI, with an automatic machine learning platform, it needs to be open and extensible.
+This allows data scientists to influence the automatic machine learning optimization process and for it to consider additional feature engineering, custom scorers, and other algorithms.
+Data scientists can add their insights, customizations, and build the most accurate models for their use cases.
+Driverless AI uses the concept of recipes to optimize the machine learning process, and with Driverless AI 1.7 user can add custom recipes and develop new recipes.

+In this tutorial, we will cover what a recipe is, the different types of recipes available, and how to upload existing recipes to DAI through the URL option.
+The three types of custom recipes that will be covered are transformer, scorer, and model.

 ## Prerequisites